 A happy freemium customer can stay that way forever.
 However, if you’re communicating the benefits of your paid tiers with them and not hiding them behind closed doors—users are more likely to interact with these paid features.

-Take Mixpanel, instead of blocking users from interacting with premium-tier features, they give users a glimpse of the benefits they could experience from leveling up.
+Take Mixpanel for example.
+Instead of blocking users from interacting with premium features, they give users a glimpse of the benefits they could experience with a brief upgrade message.
 As a user, you can interact and learn about the sparkly paid features that await.
 You can even watch a video to learn more about the feature.

-Following on from showing users the benefits of freemium, for a freemium model to succeed, you need to create soft barriers that encourage free users to become paying customers.
+Following on from showing users the benefits of freemium, for a freemium model to succeed, you need to create soft barriers that encourage freemium users to become paid subscribers.
 Trello does this well by only allowing one “Power Up” per free Board—knowing that the majority of their users use more than just one tool in their project workflows.
 And it’s enough to cause reasonable friction in the free user experience—imagine how much more productive you could be with unlimited integrations!

 “It's really important to allow users to have ways around your freemium barriers to drive adoption.
 Look at Zoom, you get 40-minute meetings on a free plan.
 You can start a new meeting – okay, it’s slightly painful, but customers can still make use of the meetings.
 Or Slack.
 You get a 10,000 message history which lets you do the key action: communicate”